franksoftgrid/express-resize/README.md

 ```

-## Usage

-Just put the full sized image in your content directory.
+Just put the full sized image in your content directory and request it with the width and or height parameters.
+For example:

 * Need a small image for mobiles? get *http://yoursite/image.jpg?width=150*